What to see in Malta: 20 things not to miss

 16. The temples of Ggantija in Gozo, Malta

-On the island of Gozo, too, the builders of temples decided to build a temple that is perhaps the most impressive of the stone blocks: Ggantija.
-We are located in Xaghra, a small village of Gozo, and the 5-metre-high blocks dominate with their simplicity whoever visits these mysterious and beautiful prehistoric remains also built around 5000 years ago.
+Also on the island of Gozo, temple builders decided to construct a temple that is perhaps the most impressive in terms of the size of its stone blocks: Ggantija.
+We are in Xaghra, a small village in Gozo, and the 5-metre high blocks tower above anyone who visits these mysterious and beautiful prehistoric remains built around 5000 years ago.

 17. Dingli Cliffs, the high cliffs of Malta